Home Page > Camera Portraits

 - PAD type lenses for the A, B, C, D, F and G, with a four-claw bayonet mount.

 - Automex I & II lenses.
-These had two new coupling mechanisms: an internal diaphragm closing mechanism was moved behind the lens (for stop-down metering), and an aperture setting ring with a small additional arm on the left side which connected to a matching arm on the camera body, which transferred information to the camera meter.
+These had two new coupling mechanisms: an internal diaphragm closing mechanism, and an aperture setting ring with a small additional arm on the left side, which connected to a matching arm on the camera body and coupled the meter.

 - Automex III & Sensorex lenses.
-These had an internal fully automatic diaphragm for open aperture metering, but still retained the external arm of the first Automex types.
+These had an internal fully automatic diaphragm for open aperture metering, but still retained the external meter coupling arm of the first Automex types.

 - EC lenses for dx-3, EE-2, RE-II.
-These were a more compact design.
+These were a more compact design and introduced the use of plastics.

 • The first set - labelled VF-1, VF-2 and VF-3 - fit all the early models up to the Fv, Sensomats, and TMs.